ceph/ceph/doc/rados/operations/crush-map.rst

 ``pool``

-:Description:  By default, the CRUSH hierarchy contains the pool name at its root.
+:Description:  By default, the CRUSH hierarchy contains the pool default as its root.
 :Type: Key/value pair.
 :Required: Yes
-:Example: ``pool=data``
+:Example: ``pool=default``

 ``bucket-type``